Everyone is talking about context engineering.

 Context engineering is the practice of structuring prompts, retrieval, memory, tools, and system instructions so an AI can perform a task reliably.
 It answers: how do we package information so the model interprets it correctly?

-Intent engineering is the practice of defining the objective, outcomes, constraints, edge cases, and verification criteria so a team — or an agent — solves the right problem.
+Intent engineering is the practice of defining the objective, outcomes, constraints, edge cases, and verification criteria — each grounded in evidence — so a team or an agent solves the right problem.
 It answers: what exactly are we asking the system to accomplish, and how will we know it worked?
+A PRD asserts what to build.
+An intent spec ties each decision to the evidence behind it — so when the evidence changes, the spec is wrong on purpose, not by accident.
+Intent is judgment under evidence, not a contract you compile.

 Context engineering improves transmission.
 Intent engineering defines direction.